 You can view model metrics in the model Summary tab and the Models pane, and use the metrics to assess and compare models.
 Alternatively, you can use the Results Table tab to compare models.
 For more information, see Compare Model Information and Results in Table View.

 The Training Results metrics are calculated on the validation set.
 The Test Results metrics, if displayed, are calculated on an imported test set.
 For more information, see Evaluate Test Set Model Performance.

 |Accuracy||Percentage of observations that are correctly classified||Look for larger accuracy values.|

 |Total cost||Total misclassification cost||Look for smaller total cost values.
 Make sure the accuracy value is still large.|

-You can sort models based on the different model metrics.
+You can sort models in the Models pane according to accuracy or total cost.
 To select a metric for model sorting, use the Sort by list at the top of the Models pane.
 Not all metrics are available for sorting in the Models pane.
 You can sort models by other metrics in the Results Table (see Compare Model Information and Results in Table View).

 You can also delete unwanted models listed in the Models pane.
 Select the model you want to delete and click the Delete selected model button in the upper right of the pane, click Delete in the Models section of the Classification Learner tab, or right-click the model and select Delete.
 You cannot delete the last remaining model in the Models pane.